Bookkeeping Examples for Small Business and Students

 Accrual Bookkeeping Examples

-Accruals are created by posting an accounting journal to the accounts.
-Businesses create accruals to account for invoices and paperwork not received within an accounting period.
+Accruals are created by posting an accounting journal entry to the accounts.
+Businesses create accruals to account for invoices and paperwork not received by the end of an accounting period.

-An example of an accrual is a business has purchased and received stock, but as yet the purchase invoice is not available.
+An example of an accrual is when a business has purchased and received stock, but the purchase invoice is not yet available.

 AccountDebitCredit